publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schII/m__us_usc_t22_s2761.md

                 (i)

-                 the term “weapon system partnership agreement” means an agreement between two or more member countries of the Maintenance and Supply Agency of the North Atlantic Treaty Organization that—
+                 the term “weapon system partnership agreement” means an agreement between two or more member countries of the North Atlantic Treaty Organization (NATO) Support Organization and its executive agencies that—

                     (I) is entered into pursuant to the terms of the charter of that organization; and

-                    (II) is for the common logistic support of a specific weapon system common to the participating countries; and
+                    (II) is for the common logistic support of activities common to the participating countries; and

                 (ii) the term “NATO/SHAPE project” means a common-funded project supported by allocated credits from North Atlantic Treaty Organization bodies or by host nations with NATO Infrastructure funds.